 Test Strips -provide quick and accurate results for a variety of water tests.
-A typical 3-way test strip will provide sanitizer (Free chlorine or biquanide), pH and Total Alkalinity readings.
+A typical test strip will provide sanitizer, pH and Total Alkalinity readings.
 As with any test kit, there are several factors that can be controlled to insure the validity of the test results.
 Following are some guidelines for using test strips to obtain accurate water analysis results.